An S.J.D. is a good choice for students who:

 6. Personal statement describing the applicant’s background, goals, and reasons for applying to Miami Law

-7. TOEFL or IELTS score (or waiver request)
+7. TOEFL, IELTS, or Duoling English Test (DET) score (or waiver request)

 The priority application deadline will be May 1, and the final application deadline will be June 30.